 HMLP was created in July 2016 with the sale of selected pipeline gathering systems in Alberta and Saskatchewan and the Lloydminster and Hardisty terminals.
-CKI owns 16.25 percent, PAH owns 48.75 percent, and Husky owns 35 percent of HMLP and remains the operator.
-The entity has approximately 1,900 kilometres of pipeline in the Lloydminster region, 4.1 mmbbls of storage capacity at Hardisty and Lloydminster and other ancillary assets.
-The Lloydminster Terminal, with a total storage capacity of 1.0 mmbbls, serves as a hub for the gathering systems.
+CKI owns 16.25 percent, PAH owns 48.75 percent and Husky owns 35 percent of HMLP and is the operator.
+HMLP has approximately 2,200 kilometres of pipeline in the Lloydminster region, 4.1 million barrels of storage capacity at Hardisty and Lloydminster and other ancillary assets.
+The Lloydminster Terminal, with a total storage capacity of 1.0 million barrels, serves as a hub for the gathering systems.
 The pipeline systems transport blended heavy crude oil to Lloydminster, accessing markets through Husky's Upgrader and Asphalt Refinery in Lloydminster.
 Blended heavy crude oil and bitumen from the field and synthetic crude oil from the upgrading operations are transported south to Hardisty, Alberta to a connection with the major export trunk pipelines.
-The Hardisty Terminal, with a total storage capacity of 3.1 mmbbls, acts as the exclusive blending hub for Western Canada Select ("WCS"), the largest heavy oil benchmark pricing point in North America.
+The Hardisty Terminal, with a total storage capacity of 3.4 million barrels, acts as the exclusive blending hub for Western Canada Select ("WCS"), the largest heavy oil benchmark pricing point in North America.

 HMLP has a separate Board of Directors from Husky and independent financing that supports both significant growth projects that are under construction and forecasted future expansions.
 Approximately \$800 million in growth projects are underway.
-HMLP is in the process of diversifying its operations beyond the Lloydminster and Hardisty area and has commercial support to enter the natural gas processing segment.
+HMLP is in the process of diversifying its operations beyond the Lloydminster and Hardisty area and has commenced construction of the Ansell Corser Gas Plant, which is expected to add 120 mmcf/day of processing capacity when it comes online in the fourth quarter of 2019.

-In 2018, HMLP expects to commission a 150-kilometre pipeline system in Alberta to allow for third-party and Husky production growth in both Alberta and Saskatchewan.
+In 2018, HMLP commissioned a 150-kilometre pipeline system in Alberta to allow for third-party and Husky production growth.
 A second major pipeline project is underway in Saskatchewan to provide transportation for the anticipated increase in the Company's bitumen production.
 The Hardisty terminal is also expanding to provide additional pipeline connectivity and crude oil storage for customers.
 The assets will play an integral and valuable role in the successful transportation of heavy oil and bitumen production to end markets by providing connections to the Husky Lloydminster Upgrader and Asphalt Refinery, third-party terminals and pipelines through strategic hubs such as the Hardisty Terminal.